Analytical classification of Majorana zero-mode spatial profiles in extended Kitaev chains: probability maxima can shift inward: Introduction

+In experiments, the energy is not strictly zero, except in special cases, as the system size is finite.
+The edge-mode properties thus depend sensitively on the system size.
+We therefore identify parameter-dependent length scales that control finite-size behavior and connect the ideal semi-infinite results to realistic systems.
+Within this framework, we also clarify the distinction between zero-energy modes, edge modes, and Majorana zero modes in finite chains.
+We analyze how zero modes evolve to MZMs with an increase in system size, from finite chains~\cite{mahyaeh2018zero, miao2018majorana} to near-infinite limits, and show that energy splittings between edge modes govern their localization and overlap.
+In finite chains, edge modes typically occur at small but finite energies due to hybridization between boundary states and therefore do not fully exhibit ideal Majorana properties; this behavior arises purely from finite-size effects ~\cite{dourado2025twositekitaevsweetspots}.
+Such modes, often referred to as massive edge modes ~\cite{Viyuela_2016, Alecce_2017}, have been extensively studied in the literature.

-The paper is structured as follows: Section ~\ref{modelsys} walks through the model Hamiltonian utilised, its Nambu spinor form and the phase diagram.
-Section ~\ref{majoranabases} shows the basis transformed Hamiltonian and the recursion relation tied to it.
-The reader is also shown how the roots of the characteristic equation of the recursion relation can characterise a phase transition in this section.
-Section ~\ref{edgetypes} deals with the different types of edge modes and the conditions under which they form.
-Section ~\ref{sizemode} draws attention towards the finite size effects, while further sections highlight the conclusions.
-There is an appendix section with more details.
+The paper is structured as follows: Section~\ref{modelsys} outlines the model Hamiltonian, its Nambu-spinor form, and the phase diagram.
+Section~\ref{majoranabases} presents the Hamiltonian in the Majorana basis and derives the recursion relation.
+Section~\ref{roots} explains how the roots of the characteristic equation characterize phase transitions.
+Section~\ref{edgetypes} discusses the different types of edge modes and the conditions under which they form.
+Section~\ref{sizemode} examines finite size effects.
+Section~\ref{discussion} presents the discussion and conclusions.
+Additional details are provided in the appendices.